DependableSystemsLab/Trident/README.md

 1. Profile the dynamic footprint of the instructions of the program.
 This can be done in `./inst_count` folder.
 Run the command bash `run_sampling.sh`.
 A log file called `fi_breakdown.txt` is generated.

 2. Copy the log file `fi_breakdown.txt` to the `./test` folder.
-Trident will read and predict the SDC probabilities of the instructions provided in this log file, and aggregate the overall SDC probability of the program based on their profiled dynamic footprint.
+Trident will read and predict the SDC probabilities of the instructions provided in this log file.

 3. To execute Trident, run the command `python prepare.py <program_name> "input command"` in  in `./test` folder.
 For example for blackscholes bench mark use the command `python prepare.py blackscholes "1 in_4.txt output.txt"`.

-The predicted results are stored in `prediction.results` after command completion.
+4. Trident will aggregate the overall SDC probability of the program based on their profiled dynamic footprint and store the result in `prediction.results` after command completion.

 vTrident
 --------------